 Building companies requires the know-how to build long-lasting teams.
 This is why most managers never become leaders and why most leaders never reach the highest pinnacle of leadership success.
 It requires the ability to master the “art of people” and knowing how to maneuver hundreds (if not thousands) of people at the right place and at the right time.
 It means knowing how each person thinks and how to best utilize their competencies rightly at all times.
 It’s playing a continuous chess match – knowing that every wrong move that is made can cost the company hundreds of thousands, if not millions of dollars (just ask BP and Enron).

-As you evaluate the sustainability of the team(s) you lead and its real impact on the organization you serve, here are 6 ways successful teams are built to last:
+As you evaluate the sustainability of the team(s) you lead and its real impact on the organization you serve, here are 6 ways in which successful teams are built to last:

 1. Be aware of how you work